Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

-In the Błędowska Desert, there are sand dunes and marginal embankments, which diversify quite a monotonous landscape.
+In the Błędowska Desert, there are dunes and embankments, which diversify the rather monotonous landscape.

-Fatamorgans and sandstorms appear relatively rarely here, due to the fact that the landscape is becoming less and less deserted over the years.
-Growing near a pine forest and overgrown dunes the meadow changed the look of this place.
+Fatamorgans and sandstorms appear here relatively rarely, due to the fact that the landscape becomes less and less desert over the years.
+The nearby pine forest and dunes overgrown with a meadow have changed the appearance of this place.

 However, wind is still a desertification agent.